 Sticking with her original route, Carlone stopped by the inn to inform her adoptive family about Viktor's new living arrangement at the farm inland.
 While there, Carlone made herself useful to the aging matriarch and patriarch of the family by working with Buloke in the tavern at night.
-This also allowed the once again pregnant Peaches a chance to rest, as she was usually tasked with this job due to the girls Sara and Juniper being a bit too young to handle any drunkards on their own.
+This also allowed the once again pregnant Peaches a chance to rest since she was usually assigned the job due to the girls Sara and Juniper being a bit too young to handle any drunkards on their own.
 Carlone was not just being charitable in her offering of free labor, she had another secret reason for being hesitant to go back to the quarry directly.
 It being of course that she was not sure if she was pregnant from her fling with the man who called himself the "Regent."
 Carlone had mixed feelings about the idea of becoming a mother.
 She felt that if it were possible then she would have to change her entire life's plan that she had mapped out for herself.
 It was not that she was particularly opposed to having children of her own but more concerned that her lifestyle did not suit raising them.
 There were birth control methods where Carlone lived.
-Many sheepherders sold barrier methods at the market and the midwives had teas to brew for that matter as well.
+Many sheepherders sold barrier methods at the market and the midwives had teas to brew for the matter as well.
 None of which Carlone or the Regent bothered with during their time together.
 Carlone in hindsight simply hoped to remain as she was, single and free.
 The thought of motherhood was not something she associated with herself then or possibly ever.

-All of her worries were put to rest when Carlone soon found that she was not pregnant after her period came as it always had, much to her relief.
+All of her worries were put to rest when her period came as it always had, much to her relief.
 This caused her to be grateful but also aware that Faya did not fall pregnant either even after spending the summer as Viktor's wife.
-Carlone reasoned that the fever may render female survivors infertile, something she did find to be a disadvantage for herself in the least.
+Carlone reasoned that the fever may render female survivors infertile, something she did not find to be a disadvantage for herself in the least.
 Still, Carlone felt bad for Faya, comprehending that she and Viktor would never have their own children to hand their property down to, without adopting anyway, which was not impossible to be sure.
 The fever had swept through towns and broke apart families in its wake, causing there to be a surplus of children looking for homes that would likely never be open to them because of the common prejudice that survivors of the fever endured thereafter.
 The myth of survivors being lifetime fever carriers was something Carlone wished she had the courage to reveal to the world was a farce but also was ashamed that if she did she would lose everything.
 There was no cure with words of truth that could ever dissuade those who were set in their beliefs even if this truth had been living and breathing next to them for years.

 It was a cold night in the dead of winter when none other than old Mox himself with a group of other displaced workers came into the inn's tavern as he yelled to Buloke "we've all just quit the site!"
 The men ordered drinks as Mox sat at the bar.
 Carlone asked the dramatic Mox about his adventures since she had last seen him years ago at the quarry.
 "I've been here and there.
 I even heard of a quarry girl who bought a farm and was hiring workers to build a barn out inland."
 He smiled as he spoke knowing Carlone was that quarry girl.
 He continued on "We're all here tonight because the quarry is flooded, half of the workers have been cut loose and those that stayed are working in conditions too dangerous for any sane man to carry on under."
-Carlone couldn't decide if Mox were just being his usual bad employee self or where the reality was in his statement.
+Carlone couldn't decide if Mox were just being his usual bad employee self or if there was some reality in his statement.
 She did believe that the quarry was flooded.
 The rain had been coming down too hard for too long for it to not be.
 It would likely be that way until the spring, which was weeks away right then.
 "You're thinking of Viktor and his foot?
 That was a flesh wound.
 You were gone when Neery and Christchen died.
 It was the same way Viktor got hurt, but instead of their foot, it was a boulder that crushed them each at the same time on their backs.
 They did not have a clean death.
 Neery died by the day's end and Christchen died two days later.
 The whole lower half of his body was crushed.
-I wouldn't have wished that on my worst enemy."
+I wouldn't have wished it on my worst of enemies."
 Mox said with his eyes wide to convey his horror.
 "Why are more people getting hurt?
 It didn't use to be like that there."
 Carlone said as she wondered openly.
-Mox responded, "The company is moving more stones than they ever have before and all the old managers quit when the owner said no more pay increases.
+Mox responded, "The company is moving more stones than they ever have before.
+All the old managers quit when the owner said no more pay increases.
 You make what you start out as and nothing more ever."
 Mox huffed as if personally offended.
 "The new men running the site now are fools.
 Don't go back there.
 It's suicide."
 Mox finished saying as he looked at Carlone with his most serious expression.
 Carlone took in what Mox was saying.
 She figured that a few seasons between her and the quarry along with too much rain would make her return there too risky even for her.
 It seemed that her career as a quarry worker would have to be shelved for the foreseeable future.

 On his way out, Buloke stopped by the room that Carlone shared with the other girls.
 "Before Mox left, he said he was going to the Capital for work.
 I've never been there but it's better than doing nothing here.
 Do you want to go with me?"
 He said with a look on his face as if he were pleading for her to go so he did not have to make the long journey alone.
 Carlone looked back at him, took in a deep breath, and nodded without a word as she threw her canvas sack over her shoulder and fell in line behind him toward the door, hugging the family members silently as they went out.
 It was time for her to press on and she knew it.
 Just as they were in the light on the road they heard clumsy footsteps running toward them.
 "Don't forget me!"
 Neery's middle son, Dowson called to them.
 He was ready to strike out on his own and saw the ruckus as his chance.
 Buloke welcomed him along with a heavy pat on his back.